Christmas 2008 was a pivotal moment in my grilling life.

-Here’s a thermometer I like a lot because it has two probes, one for the meat and one to monitor the actual temperature inside the grill.
+Here are some thermometers I like a lot because they have two probes, one for the meat and one to monitor the actual temperature inside the grill.

-It also has a remote device so you can check the temperature from your armchair, and an alarm to let you know when cooking is done.
-It pretty much does it all, leaving you free to watch the game, sip a cold one, or whip up a side dish.
+They also have a remote device so you can check the temperature from your armchair, and an alarm to let you know when cooking is done.
+They pretty much do it all, leaving you free to watch the game, sip a cold one, or whip up a side dish.